yescerspace/yescerspace.github.io/README.md

 ## ©️ License

-© 2026 Yeşim Ceren Ünal.
-All rights reserved.
+© 2026 Yeşim Ceren Ünal

-This project is for personal portfolio use.
+This project, including its concept, visual design, animations, and implementation, is an original work created by Yeşim Ceren Ünal.

-Do not copy, redistribute, or reuse without permission.
+Unauthorized reproduction or redistribution is prohibited.